Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter11.md

 <img src="../Assets/Pictures/play_store_512.png" alt="inzzii logo" width="100"/>
 # How to configur the Theme and Grid
-in this Chapter of the **Inzzii manual** we explain how to change the deault colors of the app.
-And how to customize the Grid.
+In this Chapter of the **Inzzii manual** we explain how to change the deault colors of the app and how to customize the Grid.

 ## How to change the deault color of the app